systemd/mkosi/docs/building-rpms-from-source.md

 [Content]
 BuildSources=../mkosi:mkosi
              ../fedora/mkosi:mkosi/rpm
+BuildSourcesEphemeral=yes
 ```

 Which instructs mkosi to mount the local version of the mkosi upstream
 repository at `../mkosi` to `mkosi` in the current working directory
 when running mkosi.
 The Fedora RPM spec is mounted at `mkosi/rpm`.

+We enable the `BuildSourcesEphemeral=` option as `rpmbuild` will write
+quite a few files to the source directory as part of building the rpm
+which we don't want to remain there after the build finishes.

 We use `rpmspec` and `rpmbuild`, but these do not really support running
 from outside of the image that the RPM is being built in, so we have to